techcoder10/pdsnd_github/README.md

 Replace the Project Title

 ### Description
-I will simulate the workflow used in industry on the bikeshare project i completed in the previous project.
+I will simulate the workflow used in industry on the bikeshare project I completed in the previous project.

 ### Files used
 Bikeshare.py

 ### Credits
-This is my original work
+This is my original work with the help of the lessons on Udacity.